dkenzox/games-ressources/README.md

 ##Quick Start

-This projects uses npm to install its dependencies, to get it go to [npm's documentation](https://docs.npmjs.com/getting-started/installing-node) and follow the instructions.
+This projects uses npm to download its dependencies, to get it go to [npm's documentation](https://docs.npmjs.com/getting-started/installing-node) and follow the instructions.
 After npm is installed in your machine, please follow the next steps:

 ```sh